 - Other bone and soft tissue sarcomas cohort only: Subjects with other soft tissue sarcomas who have received at least one line of therapy.

-- Active systemic infections requiring intravenous antibiotics, coagulation disorders or other major medical illnesses of the cardiovascular, respiratory or immune system.
+- Active or uncontrolled intercurrent illness, including but not limited to ongoing or active infections, coagulation disorders or other major medical illnesses of the cardiovascular, respiratory or immune system.
 Principal investigator (PI) or his/her designee shall make the final determination regarding appropriateness of enrollment.

 - Patients with active viral hepatitis.